patrickposner/freemius-blocks/readme.txt

 Contributors: patrickposner
 Tags: Gutenberg, Blocks
 Requires at least: 6.2
-Tested up to: 6.2
+Tested up to: 6.3
 Stable tag: 0.5

 == Description ==

-Freemius Blocks - a collection of blocks to add Freemius to your website
+Freemius Blocks - a collection of blocks to add Freemius to your website.

+Add your Freemius Public Key as a constant iny our wp-config.php file and start using the blocks:

+define('FSP_PUBLIC_KEY', 'pk_XXX');

 == Installation ==